 But if you love comfort food or eating things that make you feel warm and fuzzy inside, you’ll probably love turmeric too.

 Turmeric (pronounced either “ter-mer-ic” or “tu-mer-ic”) is a member of the ginger family.
 It has been used for centuries in Asian and Indian cuisines.
 Turmeric has an earthy, warm flavor that is slightly peppery and a little bitter.
-You can find turmeric at your local grocery store, either ground or fresh (which looks a lot like ginger root).
+You can find it at your local grocery store, either ground or fresh (which looks a lot like ginger root).

 According to the National Center for Complementary and Integrative Health, preliminary studies have demonstrated that turmeric and curcurmin (a component of turmeric) may improve many health conditions ranging from arthritis to skin irritation.
-Should turmeric be considered a “miracle cure-all” spice?
+Should it be considered a “miracle cure-all” spice?
 Well, recent research suggests more robust studies are needed to know for sure.
 Ready to try it?